Facebook and Google exposed to record fines for not removing unlawful content in Russia

 Since the beginning of this year, Russian courts have been actively fining international online giants – from Facebook, to Google, to TikTok, to Twitter – for failing to remove unlawful content or to store personal data inside the country.
 However, the amounts have been rather modest so far, in the range of a few dozens of thousand US dollars.

-Thus, in this period, Facebook has been targeted in 19 matters related to prohibited content.
-Russian courts imposed fines on the company totaling about RUB70mn (less than $1mn), of which RUB43mn can already be legally be enforced.
+Thus in this period, Facebook has been targeted in 19 matters related to prohibited content.
+Russian courts imposed fines on the company totaling about RUB70mn (less than $1mn), of which RUB43mn can already legally be enforced.
 Facebook did not pay the fines, however, Roskomnadzor said.

-In an exchange with Vedomosti, legal expert Alexander Zhuravlev said that collecting fines from foreign companies is difficult when these do not have an official representative office or a subsidiary in Russia — which is the case of Facebook and Twitter.
+In an exchange with Vedomosti, legal expert Alexander Zhuravlev said that collecting fines from foreign companies is difficult when these do not have an official representative office or a subsidiary in Russia – which is the case for Facebook and Twitter.

 However, this obstacle could be lifted by a new legislation that regulates the activity of large-traffic foreign sites and apps in Russia.
 Starting from 2022, their owners will be required to open a representative office in Russia.